edvinassvedas-dev/seimas-voting-scraper/README.md

 ## Features

-- **API data fetch** — retrieves individual voting records from the Seimas public API by vote ID; auto-populates the vote name if available in the XML response
+- **API data fetch** — retrieves individual voting records from the Seimas public API by voting ID
 - **Preview before insert** — results are displayed in a table for review before committing to the database
 - **Duplicate detection** — warns before inserting a vote ID that already exists in the database
 - **Database summary** — shows record count per vote ID with vote name and date, loaded on startup